MatthewWid/Whirl/doc/index.md

 ## Install

-**Whirl** takes advantage of [Browserify](http://browserify.org/) to compile its source code down into a single, usable Javascript file.
+**Whirl** takes advantage of [webpack](https://webpack.js.org/) to compile its source code down into a single, usable JavaScript file.

 See the [Installation section](documentation/install.md) for instructions on compiling from source.